goauthentik/authentik/website/integrations/services/whats-up-docker/index.md

 ## What is What's Up Docker

-> WUD is an easy-to-use tool that alerts you whenever a new version of your Docker containers is released.
+> What's Up Docker (WUD) is an easy-to-use tool that alerts you whenever a new version of your Docker containers is released.
 >
 > -- https://fmartinou.github.io/whats-up-docker/